hhvm/packaging/README.md

 CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)
 installed on your local machine.

-You can then take a nightly build (e.g. the [the most recent](https://hhvm.com/api/build-status/nightly) or a [specific older version](https://hhvm.com/api/build-status/2022.05.01)) and promote it.
+You can then take a nightly build (e.g. the [most recent](https://hhvm.com/api/build-status/nightly) or a [specific older version](https://hhvm.com/api/build-status/2022.05.01)) and promote it.